xgds/xgds_planner2/xgds_planner2/xpjsonSpec/xpjson.rst

 ==============

 PlanSchema_ documents can use format strings to specify formal naming conventions for elements of the Plan_.
-The format strings use `Python String Formatting`_ syntax.
+The format strings use a subset of the `Python String Formatting`_ syntax.

+If no format string is specified, the planning interface should default to filling the relevant ``id`` field with a persistent randomly generated UUID.

 To substitute the value of a variable into the formatted output, you include a pattern ``{<expression>:<printfFormat>}`` in the